 The Bank seeks proper diversification in the granting of all new credits.
-Nevertheless, the loan portfolio which was transferred to Arion banki hf. from Kaupthing Bank hf. suffers from material credit concentrations because only Icelandic assets were transferred to the Bank and assets were transferred at fair value resulting in a very different loan portfolio make-up.
+Nevertheless, the loan portfolio which was transferred to Arion Bank from Kaupthing Bank suffers from material credit concentrations because only Icelandic assets were transferred to the Bank and assets were transferred at fair value resulting in a very different loan portfolio make-up.